Torah Live

-Torah Live is a Jewish educational Torah organization founded by Rabbi Dan Roth that combines interactive multimedia presentations with live lecturers to teach Jewish law, philosophy, and ethics.
+Torah Live is an educational Torah organization founded by Rabbi Dan Roth that combines interactive multimedia presentations with live lecturers to teach Jewish law, philosophy, and ethics.
 Torah Live presents to diverse audiences from Ultra-Orthodox yeshiva students to secular Jewish businessmen in both kiruv and standard Orthodox settings.
 As of 2011, Torah Live has presented over 150 lectures in 50 cities worldwide including two Torah Umesorah Conventions, the United Synagogue Rabbi Convention in London, the Munich Conversion Conference, and Her Majesty's Treasury in Westminster.
 Torah Live has rabbinical approbations from British Chief Rabbi Lord Jonathan Sacks, Rabbi Yisrael Reisman of Agudath Israel, and Rabbi Yitzchak Berkovits.

 History

 Torah Live was founded by Rabbi Dan Roth in 2009 after he developed a multimedia class for a group of teenagers entitled “How to Make the Big Bucks” about the mitzvah of tithes or ma'asser.
 At the time, Rabbi Roth was a teacher in Yeshiva Ohr Somayach’s Yesod program and was looking for ways to catch the attention of his students.
 “Modern media has changed the way people learn.
 We have to ‘translate’ the eternal truths of our Torah into today’s language,” he said.